 We developed Soilmentor as a simple solution to help farmers monitor their soil health progression – seeing your soil health improve over time helps you to understand which farming methods are working for you, and hopefully give you an incentive to stay on a regenerative journey!

-Learn more about making your soil rain-ready here, and learn about monitoring the impacts of water run-off here.
+Learn more about making your soil rain-ready here.

 - Congreves, K.A., Hayes, A., Verhallen, E.A., Van Erd, L.L.
 2015.
 Long-term impact of tillage and crop rotation on soil health at four temperate agroecosystems.
 Soil and Tillage Research.
 152: 17–28.